HOME Tokyo and Surroundings Tokyo Ueno 6 Best Tokyo Hotels for Cherry Blossom Season in 2023

 A protein or vegetable sandwich + a sweet sandwich and a drink are included.

-For breakfast, guests can get stuck into the “Bagel Set” (half-size), which features a bagel sandwich designed by the food coordinator, or the “Bread Set,” which boasts three kinds of freshly baked petite breads.
+For breakfast, guests can get stuck into the “Bagel Set” (half-size), which features a bagel sandwich designed with nutrition in mind, or the “Bread Set,” which boasts three kinds of freshly baked petite breads.

 The bagel sandwich alternates every day from a selection of five, including the protein bagel with meat or fish and the vegetable bagel.
 The petite bread also changes with the seasons.
 Both sets include a side menu of soup (changes daily), yogurt, and a drink.